 Rent backs.
 Beware of individuals or companies that want to buy your home and let you rent it back.
-The rent will be excessive, and the buy-back price could be 50% higher than the sale price.
+The rent will be excessive, and the buy-back price could be 50 percent higher than the sale price.
 They also can evict you whenever they want.

 Change in loan terms.
 Another form of mortgage loan fraud involves changing your loan terms if you agree to a big payment in advance and then stop paying your lender.
 Often, they don’t follow through on payments, causing you to default.

 Don't believe the scammers.
 Scammers tell homeowners that free foreclosure-prevention services don’t have the staffing or financial leverage to get quick relief on the loan.
 That’s not true.

 Never pay in advance.
 A loan modification service should not ask you to pay them in advance.

 If you’ve fallen behind on your mortgage payments, legitimate housing counselors and other resources are available at no or low cost to help you.
 Contrary to what those committing mortgage loan fraud would have you believe, you should not have to pay hundreds or thousands of dollars for assistance.

 It’s important to work only with a nonprofit counselor that’s approved by the U.S. Department of Housing and Urban Development (HUD).
 For a list of certified counselors, visit

 HUD or call 877-HUD-1515 (877-483-1515).
 If the organization which you are considering working with is not on the list, switch to one that is.

 If you believe you are a victim of foreclosure fraud, trust your instincts and ask for help.
 Report suspicious schemes to the Consumer Financial Protection Bureau.